Dumbhog/15-Days-In-Public/1. Calculator/README.md

-This is a calculator I am trying to make as my first project in html!
-(Currently developing)
+This is a basic calculator I made for days 1-2 in Hackclub's 15-days-in-public!